Here I Stand, in Exile

 The amazing semiotic strength of Süskind’s “Perfume”

-Author: William Castaño-Bedoya · ©2015 A few years ago, in 2015, due to those vagaries of fate that we sometimes weave for ourselves, my eyes stumbled onto the figure of a
+Author: William Castaño-Bedoya · ©2015 A few years ago, in 2015, due to those vagaries of fate that we sometimes weave for ourselves, my eyes stumbled onto the figure of an 18

 Flores para María Sucel, in the eyes of Alberto de la Rosa